Ellen Zentner

-Ellen Beeson Zentner is a managing director and the Chief US Economist at Morgan Stanley.
+Ellen Beeson Zentner is an American managing director and the Chief US Economist at Morgan Stanley.
 Zentner previously worked as a Senior Economist for the Texas State government, Bank of Tokyo-Mitsubishi UFJ Ltd., and Nomura Securities International.

 Education

 Zentner studied economics.
 For her bachelor's degree, Zentner studied business administration at the University of Colorado Denver.
 She continued her studies at the University of Colorado Denver to pursue a master's degree in economics with a focus in econometrics.

 Career

 After graduate school, Zentner began her career at Texas State Comptroller as a Senior Economist in the Revenue Estimating Division.
 She worked there for five years, from 1998-2003, for Carole Keeton Strayhorn.
 There, she did a study on how the state of Texas's different taxes impacted households of different income levels.

 Zentner moved to New York to work on Wall Street at the Bank of Tokyo-Mitsubishi UFJ Ltd. She worked as Senior US Macro Economist for eight years and monitored the U.S. economy to make forecasts.
 In May 2011, Zentner moved to Nomura Securities International, where she served as a Senior Economist for Fixed Income.
 In August 2013, Zentner joined Morgan Stanley, as a Senior U.S. Economist and managing director.
 In February 2015, Zentner was appointed as Chief U.S. Economist.